Restore a suspended user

 The user is underage

 The user signed up for an extra Google service (such as Google Pay) and entered a date of birth that didn't meet the minimum age requirements.
-In compliance with the Children's Online Privacy Protection Act (COPPA), Google will delete the user after 30 days.
+In compliance with the Children's Online Privacy Protection Act (COPPA), Google will delete the user account after 30 days.

 Method 1: Administrators can correct the user’s age directly.